Hobart day tours

 Wilderness World Heritage Area, Ancient Landscapes, Towering Trees, Waterfalls & Lakes

-A truely spectacular visual occurs every autumn, when the states only native deciduous plant, a tie to the super continent Gondwana, pulls visitors from afar.
+A truely spectacular visual occurs every autumn, when the states only native deciduous plant, colours the landscape.
 The annual 'turning of the Fagus' creates a change of colour in this lush green landscape when the foliage transitions from yellow to golden to orange and red.
 Beneath the flora lies an incredibly diverse landscape, most recently carved by glacial activity 12,000 years ago.
 The mountain peaks, valleys and lakes offer visitors a geological feast for the eyes.
-So come with us and explore one of Australia's oldest protected areas and enjoy as a local would and visit in the cooler months.
-Late April is the best time to visit Mt.
-Field.
+So come with us and explore one of Australia's oldest protected areas.